mattcarlotta/nvi/README.md

 > run `getconf PAGESIZE`.
 If your page sizing is smaller than 64KB, then you can override the default page sizing by setting the `NVI_MAX_PAGE_SIZE=<bytes_in_hex>` env, for example:
 > `NVI_MAX_PAGE_SIZE=0x1000 ./nob <release|install>`

-Build and install the release binary in a shell directory path:
+Build and install a release binary in a shell directory path:
 ```sh
 # install in a directory that is recognized by the shell $PATH
 # for example: ./nob install $HOME/.local/bin